bchwtz/bchwtz-gateway/docs/documentation_ref.md

 ## Editing documents
 You can edit a document by just opening it with a text editor of your choice (or RStudio), MkDocs expects valid markdown syntax.
-Whenever you save a document you can just reload the current page in your browser and the edits should be reflected immediately.
+Whenever you save a document it should be reflected immediately in your browser.
 If you have no open MkDocs session running, just start up a new one as shown above.

 ## Inserting your docstrings into the documentation
 MKDocs allows you to use your docstrings directly inside the markdown-files.